 People often refer to panegyria as Greek rave parties.

-At panegyria of this sort – and there are many – food is the clear focus, and participants can taste and often buy delicacies prepared by the locals containing the product being feted.
+At panegyria of this sort – and there are many – food is the clear focus, and participants can taste and often buy delicacies containing the product being feted.
 As one would expect, the festivals that celebrate the making of a local wine or other alcoholic beverage are particularly popular.
 Who doesn’t want to celebrate the making of local wine in Alexandroupoli or kazania, the process of distilling grapes into raki, in Crete, where you’re guaranteed a tipple?

 The most important element of a panegyri, whether religious or culinary in nature, is the live music, which keeps people dancing until morning.
 The island of Ikaria (best known for the longevity of its residents) is undoubtedly among the most famous for these celebrations because of the circular fast-paced dancing that takes place there.
 Together the music and the dancing can send celebrants into a trance state – there’s a reason people often refer to them as Greek rave parties.

 When a panegyri is associated with a saint, a mass is held first, followed by a religious procession, with the image of the saint being paraded around the village and finally ending where the panegyri will be held.
 Usually the feast won’t start before 8:30 p.m., and people who wish to attend sometimes pay a small fee, which includes food and wine.
 However, many times the food is provided for free by the locals or the church.